-While working on a malware incident in February 2018, controversial Russian anti-virus firm Kaspersky Labs discovered a sophisticated piece of malware, which led to them to identify additional samples which are the very definition of an Advanced Persistent Threat (APT).
+While working on a malware incident in February 2018, controversial Russian anti-virus firm Kaspersky Labs discovered a sophisticated piece of malware, which led them to identify additional samples that are the very definition of an Advanced Persistent Threat (APT).

 The APT malware, named Slingshot based on strings found in the code, uses a unique and highly-targeted attack vector in order to compromise systems belonging to highly privileged users.
 An indication of the sophistication and success of this APT is that it has remained undetected in the wild for a period believed to be at least 6 years.

 Kaspersky observed nearly one hundred infections in Kenya, Yemen, Libya, Afghanistan, Iraq, Tanzania, Jordan, Mauritius, Somalia, Congo, Turkey, Sudan and the United Arab Emirates, with the majority in Kenya and Yemen.
-Based on text found within the code, Kaspersky believes that the creators are native English speakers, though this is often difficult to ascertain as most English speakers common use of colloquial language.
-They also believe the APT’s overall sophistication points in the direction of nation state actors.
+Based on text found within the code, Kaspersky believes that the creators are native English speakers, though this is often difficult to ascertain.
+It also believes that APT’s overall sophistication points in the direction of nation state actors.

-As demonstrated by the time this APT has gone unnoticed for, the malware uses sophisticated techniques to remain undetected, including shutting down its components when it detects tools or techniques suggesting forensic or malware analysis.
-Similar to previous APTs, slingshot utilizes its own custom, encrypted filesystem located in unused space on the hard drive.
+As demonstrated by the amount of time this APT has gone unnoticed, the malware uses sophisticated techniques to remain undetected, including shutting down its components when it detects tools or techniques suggesting forensic or malware analysis.
+Similar to previous APTs, Slingshot utilizes its own custom, encrypted filesystem located in unused space on the hard drive.